 Key Stage 3

-Students study a broad range of thematic questions that incorporate Britain, European and World History.
+Students study a broad range of thematic questions that incorporate British, European and World History.
 These include:

 To view our Key Stage 3 long term programme of study click here